anestisb/android-prepare-vendor/README.md

 of GApps being installed (either manually post-boot or included as additional vendor blobs).

-### **system-proprietary-blobs-apiXX.txt**
-List of files to be appended at the `PRODUCT_COPY_FILES` list.
-These files are effectively copied across as is from source vendor directory to configured AOSP build output directory.

-### **bytecode-proprietary-apiXX.txt**
-List of bytecode archive files to extract from factory images, repair and generate individual target modules to be included in vendor makefile structure.

-### **dep-dso-proprietary-blobs-apiXX.txt**
-Prebuilt shared libraries (.so) extracted from factory images that are included as a separate local module.
-Multi-lib support & paths are automatically generated based on the evidence collected while crawling factory images extracted partitions.
-Files enlisted here will excluded from `PRODUCT_COPY_FILES` and instead added to the `PRODUCT_PACKAGES` list.

-### **vendor-config-apiXX.txt**
-Additional makefile flags to be appended at the dynamically generated `BoardConfigVendor.mk`.
-These flags are useful in case we want to override some default values set at original `BoardConfig.mk` without editing the source file.

-### **extra-modules-apiXX.txt**
-Additional target modules (with compatible structure based on rule build type) to be appended at master vendor `Android.mk`.

-### **device-vendor-config-apiXX.txt**
-Additional flags / properties to be appended at device vendor makefile (`device-vendor.mk` for Nexus or `device-vendor-${board_name}.mk` for Pixel).

 ## Supported devices
 | Device                          | API 23                      | API 24           | API 25           | API 26           |